RishabhGithub7348/Jo-Parking/README.md

 - **Parking Management**: Users can browse through different floors and slots within a building, select a time slot from an organized calendar, and book parking slots.

 - **Payment Integration**: After booking a slot, users can make payments through the app.
 Once payment is confirmed, the booking is completed, and the slot is secured.
+-
+- **MongoDB Database**: All user data and the booking slots data is directly connected to the MongoDB database so all data is remotely accessible .

 ## Getting Started